-The ancient Mayan city of XCambó is the most remarkable of the Mayan vestiges of the northern coast of Yucatan.
-Since ancient times this saline area has been an important commercial port.
+The ancient Mayan city of XCambó is the most remarkable of the Mayan remains on the northern coast of Yucatan.
+Since ancient times this area of salt flats has been an important commercial port.

-X'cambó It is the most remarkable city of the northern coast of Yucatan, the largest vestige that we find in this area of salt flats.
-Since ancient times it is known that it was one of the doors of the salt trade.
+X'cambó It is the most remarkable city on the northern coast of Yucatan, the largest vestige that we find in this area of salinas.
+Since ancient times it has been known that it was one of the gates of the salt trade.

 Discover the best 5 archaeological sites of Yucatán

 El Mayan name of XCambó (Xcambó) means according to official sources celestial crocodile (one of the emblematic symbols of the Mayan world) or place where exchanges are made.